thedefibuilder/hackathon-solana/README.md

 - **AI Integration**: LangChain for AI-driven analysis.
 - **GitHub Integration**: Octokit for GitHub API interactions.

-## Getting Started
+## Getting Started 🚀

-To begin using our AI Auditor for your Solana projects visit the [LIVE APP !!!
-Link TBA](https://www.youtube.com/watch?v=dQw4w9WgXcQ).
+To begin using our AI Auditor for your Solana projects visit the [LIVE APP](https://solana.defibuilder.com).
 In order to test it locally follow the steps below.
 Check `env.example` for required environment setup.

 ```
 git clone git@github.com:thedefibuilder/hackathon-solana.git